 Who doesn’t love a poncho?!
 Choose from either the classic tasseled poncho or the poncho with hood.
 Both are easy knits and are bursting with style!

 We hope you feel inspired to give some of our girls knitting and crochet patterns a try.
-Don't forget, all our parcels are sent out in eco-friendly packaging and we price match our competitors' to bring you a Best Price Guarantee across all our yarns.
+Don't forget, all our parcels are sent out in eco-friendly packaging and we despatch all orders placed by 5pm on the same working day.
 Happy crafting!

 Nothing is more satisfying to crochet than the humble granny square.
 Throw in a pompom or two (well, maybe a few more...) and you've got our granny square pompom blanket - a must-make for all budding crocheters!